 Major tornado disasters, including large loss of life, numerous injuries, and property damage, aren’t limited to early American history.
 In more recent times (i.e., the “modern” era of tornado documentation), the focus has broadened from single tornadoes that have impacted localities to include multiple tornadoes occurring in short succession across larger areas, or ‘tornado outbreaks’.
 Three of the most notable recent outbreaks include the “Super Outbreak” of April 3-4, 1974, which affected parts of Illinois, Michigan, Indiana, Ohio, Kentucky, West Virginia, Virginia, North Carolina, Georgia, Tennessee, Alabama, and Mississippi; the central Oklahoma outbreak of May 3, 1999; and the Deep South outbreak of April 27, 2011, affecting Alabama, Arkansas, Mississippi, Georgia, Tennessee, Virginia, North Carolina, and New York.
 In each of these outbreaks, an unprecedented number of violent tornadoes struck multiple areas in relatively short succession.
 Among them, over 650 people were killed, several thousand people were injured, and more than $16 billion in property losses were attributed to tornadoes in the outbreaks.

 This dissertation focuses on winter and early spring tornado outbreaks across the United States east of the Rocky Mountains.
 Tornado ‘outbreak days’ are defined as days having six (6) or more tornadoes anywhere in that region.
 The foundation for the effort involves the development of a climatology of tornado outbreaks from 1950-2010 for the months of January through April.
-This foundation then is used to investigate the relationship between winter and early spring tornado outbreaks and El Niño Southern Oscillation (ENSO; Bjerknes 1969, Wyrtki 1975, Rasmusson and Carpenter 1982, Ropelewski and Halpert 1987, Peixoto and Oort 1992, pp. 415-426) to identify the larger-scale teleconnections that influence the character of tornado outbreaks.
+This foundation then is used to investigate the relationship between winter and early spring tornado outbreaks and El Niño Southern Oscillation (ENSO; Bjerknes 1969; Wyrtki 1975; Rasmusson and Carpenter 1982; Ropelewski and Halpert 1987; Peixoto and Oort 1992, pp. 415-426; Federov and Philander 2000) to identify the larger-scale teleconnections that influence the character of tornado outbreaks.
 In particular, linkages are made ENSO and its influence on thermodynamic and dynamic atmospheric structures deemed important to the development of tornado outbreaks.

 1.2 Tornado Outbreaks